an-2018/ecomerce_app/api/README.md

 https://documenter.getpostman.com/view/10016837/UzBnpm4p

 ## About
-An api to get and store data on the e-commerce app.
+An API to get and store data on the e-commerce app.
 - Entities
     - [x] Product
     - [ ] Category